-Our rapid response to the Ebola crisis The impact of Ebola on already weak health systems in Guinea, Sierra Leone and Liberia was devastating.
-We've had to rebuild our programmes, provide barriers against infection in hospitals and treat survivors for uveitis, a potentially blinding side effect of Ebola.
+Our rapid response to the Ebola crisis

+The impact of Ebola on already weak health systems in Guinea, Sierra Leone and Liberia was devastating.
+We've had to rebuild our programs, provide barriers against infection in hospitals and support treatment for survivors for uveitis, a potentially blinding side effect of Ebola.